librenms/librenms/doc/Developing/os/Health-Information.md

 - `oid` (required): This is the name of the table you want to do the snmp walk on.
 - `value` (optional): This is the key within the table that contains the value.
 If not provided willuse `oid`
-- `num_oid` (optional): If not provided, this parameter should be found automatically.
+- `num_oid` (optional): If not provided, this parameter should be computed automatically by discovery process.
 This is the numerical OID that contains `value`.
 This should usually include `{{ $index }}`.
   In case the index is a string, `{{ $index_string }}` can be used instead.
 - `divisor` (optional): This is the divisor to use against the returned `value`.